Blog

 • Have no history of drug use

-After the potential donor is thoroughly screened, evaluated, and approved, they will join a collection of the best donors we have to offer.
-It’s important to find a donor agency you can trust, so you can find a donor that closely fits your expectations.
-Start to think about what you are looking for in a donor--are you expecting an athletic type or an academic?
+After the potential Donor is thoroughly screened, evaluated, and approved, they will join a collection of the best Donors we have to offer.
+It’s important to find a Donor agency you can trust, so you can find a Donor that closely fits your expectations.
+Start to think about what you are looking for in a Donor--are you expecting an athletic type or an academic?
 Would you like your baby to have a certain hair or eye color?
 Staying true to your preferences will keep you focused, but try to find areas of flexibility.
-Though it is natural to want a donor that physically resembles you or your partner or possesses extraordinary accomplishments, there is no way to predict what a child will look like or who they will become.
+Though it is natural to want a Donor that physically resembles you or your partner or possesses extraordinary accomplishments, there is no way to predict what a child will look like or who they will become.

 Starting a family can be an emotional process, but many fertility centers offer counseling and other forms of support for families.
 Caring for your physical and mental health is the highest priority, and taking the space and time to find what’s right for you will make your journey easier.
 If egg donation is a viable option, contact Egg Donor America to learn more.
 We would be happy to help you through any step of the way.